gurghet/gurghet.github.io/_drafts/model-view-presenter-architecture.md

 ## and how it relates to the MVC and all his variants

-In his primordial form the MVC pattern have the main intent of modularize a graphical application or a graphical component in three main sub-units each with a separate set of concern.
+In his primordial form the MVC pattern had the main intent of modularize a graphical application or a graphical component in three main sub-units each with a separate set of concerns.
 The value of such division is to improve code clearness of intent and thus a higher maintainability.

 In the earlier MVC we had a complete circle in which the controller processed the input and fiddled the model to change its state, this change is messaged to the view that update itself and waits for further interaction from the user which will be passed to the controller and so another cycle begins.